jedcheng/c4-dataset-script/README.md

 #    make sure you have JDK installed and JAVA_HOME configured.
 ```

-## Make colossal cleaned Chinese web corpus

-Referring to the method of C4, there is a data processing pipeline building for a cleaned Chinese web corpus.
-It includes web page download, Chinese recognition, heuristics text filter method, toxic recognition and filter, and Repetition Removal used in Google/DeepMind MassiveText.

 ## 1. Download the WET crawl archive index file